 ArcticWeb is a web portal aiming to make Arctic data accessible and searchable in a single place.
 A web portal that continually provides updated information from the key data owners (listed below) within a single framework and with the possibility of combining the data from these sources.
 Currently ArcticWeb contains information on the whole Norwegian Continental Shelf and the coast of Norway.

 ArcticWeb is used by oil and service companies for the purpose of exploration, early field development, environmental risk analysis, emergency preparedness, safety assessments and more.
 Seven operators on the Norwegian Continental Shelf joined forces and together with KADME and Acona developed the ArcticWeb to simplify access to public data sources in the Arctic Region.
-As of July 2014 ArticWeb is owned and administrated by Aker Solutions.
+From July 2014 to July 2017 ArticWeb was owned and administrated by Aker Solutions.
+Since July 2017, KADME has become the owner and administrator of the portal.

 Access to ArcticWeb is open to key data owners and subscribers only.
 To apply for access please use this application form.